EvoHull/Tapirs/documentation/docs/About/design.md

 # DIRECTORY STRUCTURE

 We set directory structure in the repository to standardise the workflow design.
+You will need to populate the data directory with your demultiplexed sequence (fastq.gz) files and the databases you wish to search them against (eg blast, kraken2, sintax).

 ![Directory Structure](../images/dir_structure.png)